-On Windows 10, sharing a folder in the network is a great way to share files with other users, instead of having to email files back and forth or using a USB flash drive.
+On Windows 10, sharing a folder in the network is a great way to share files with other users instead of emailing files back and forth or using a USB flash drive.

-However, the day may come when you need to stop sharing a folder for various reasons, and whatever the reason it may be, Windows 10 includes at least three ways to quickly stop sharing folders using File Explorer, Computer Management, and Command Prompt.
+However, the day may come when you need to stop sharing a folder for various reasons.
+Whatever the situation, Windows 10 includes at least three ways to quickly stop sharing folders using File Explorer, Computer Management, and Command Prompt.

-- Stop sharing network folder using Computer Management
+- Stop sharing network folders from Computer Management

-- Stop sharing network folder using Command Prompt
+- Stop sharing network folder from Command Prompt